DimaKatout/amman-301d2/class-13/README.md

 - Review code challenges
 - Introduction of today's code challenge topic
 - Code review of lab assignment
-- HTML5 forms
+- Middleware: `method-override`
+- Deleting a resource
-- Creating a new resource
+- Updating a resource
 - Code Demo
 - Lab Preview

 ## Learning Objectives

 As a result of completing lecture 13 of Code 301, students will:

-- Be able to create a HTML form to submit user-generated data to their back end
+- Be able to send a post request and route it as a put or delete using method-override
-- Persist user-generated data in their existing SQL database
+- Update or delete records stored in the database